Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-ng-Cheatsheet.md

 # Start Python server on Kali using Port 1234
 python3 -m http.server 1234

-# From the Host B CLI, access Python server through Port 9003 at the Pivot Host
+# From the Host B CLI, access Python server through Port 9001 at the Pivot Host to download the "test.txt" file
 wget http://172.16.150.10:9001/test.txt
 ```